How to Test Your VPN Encryption and Security Levels in 2024

 Note: While selecting a VPN, users should always look for security and privacy-enriched features as they enhance their digital privacy.
 One such feature is the kill switch.
 Some service providers have different names for kill switches.
 Like, ExpressVPN calls the kill switch a network lock.

 A VPN kill switch is a security-focused feature.
 It turns off internet access and protects your IP address from leaking when the VPN connection drops accidentally.
-If you are using a VPN with a kill switch, you can conduct a test to check if your VPN kill switch is fulfilling its promise or not.
+If you are using a VPN with a kill switch, you can conduct a test to check if it is fulfilling its promise or not.

 Here are the steps you should follow to check if your kill switch is working fine: